-Chase offers multiple loan options and access to excellent online financial education tools, but that doesn’t necessarily mean a Chase auto loan is your best choice.
+Chase offers excellent online financial education tools, but that doesn’t necessarily mean a Chase auto loan is your best choice.
 Chase Car Financing has a history of discriminatory lending practices based on race and national origin.
-Chase Bank Auto Loan customer reviews report slow loan approval, poor customer service, and 30+ minute hold times on phone calls.
+Customer reviews report slow loan approval and poor customer service.

 Excellent Financial Tools

 1000s of dealers nationwide

 Slow approval time

 You can only buy from a dealer in the Chase network